NaoDevils/CodeRelease/README.md

 Create a [Nao Devils system image](https://github.com/NaoDevils/NaoImage) using the `generate_naodevils.sh` script.
 You can either
   * generate a ready-to-run version of our robot software (pass this framework directory using the `-f` parameter) or
-  * generate a base version that only contain the Ubuntu base image and has to be deployed using Dorsh later (omit the `-f` parameter).
+  * generate a base version that only contains the Ubuntu base image and has to be deployed using Dorsh later (omit the `-f` parameter).

 ## Deploy a robot